SAP/ui5-webcomponents/docs/1-getting-started/03-understanding-components-APIs.md

-# How to Use UI5 Web Components
+# Understanding UI5 Web Components APIs

 *UI5 Web Components are just HTML.* Therefore, their usage is identical to the usage of standard HTML elements.
 Usually, Web Components creation and manipulation